stolostron/integrity-shield/docs/README_INSTALL.md

 Before installing Integrity Shield, [OPA/Gatekeeper](https://github.com/open-policy-agent/gatekeeper) should be installed on the cluster.

 ## OLM
-1. Install Integrity Shield Operator
+1. Install Integrity Shield Operator using OLM

 Please click the `Install` button in the upper right corner of this [document](https://operatorhub.io/operator/integrity-shield-operator) and follow the instructions.

 2. Install Integrity Shield CR